louisgt/SodaPop/README.md

 error: unrecognized command line option "-std=c++11"
 ```

-Your gcc/g++ compiler is probably outdated.
+Make sure your gcc/g++ compiler is up-to-date.
 Get a newer version [here](https://gcc.gnu.org/).
 Anything from gcc 4.7 onwards will work.

 2. I am a Windows user.
 How can I build and use this software?

 Download and install [Cygwin](https://www.cygwin.com/) on your computer.
-It will allow you to build SodaPop from source and use it as you would on a Unix system.
+This will allow you to build SodaPop from source and use it as you would on a Unix system.